T32 Training Grant

 Graduate: MPH in Nutritional Sciences, PhD in Nutritional Sciences (Track: Nutritional Epidemiology), University of Michigan

-Research and professional interests: The impact of food insecurity, food access, and nutrition on health outcomes in aging (e.g. muscle/bone mass, fall risk) and high-risk populations
+Research and professional interests: nutrition security, food security, diet, and health outcomes in aging and high-risk populations

 Email: apf31@pitt.edu